root-project/web/blog/_posts/2022-03-01-code-horsepower-f1.md

 You can find (usually) outdated versions of *QtCreator* in your package manager, but I recommend to use the [online installer](https://www.qt.io/download-open-source), which then periodically checks for updates at program start.
 If you prefer not to open a user account with them, you can use the [offline installer](https://www.qt.io/offline-installers/?hsLang=en).
 While installing, I recommend to deactivate all *Qt* library options, newer *CMake* versions or *Ninja*.
 You will just need *QtCreator*.

+### Select your compiler Kit

+Go to "Tools", "Options", "Kits".
+Click for example on one of the auto-detected kits in the dialog.
+You can define your custom one, which will appear as "Manual" in the tree view.
+I recommend setting up a "Manual" kit, where "Qt version" is set to "None" (in case it was set), and in "CMake generator", "Ninja" is changed to "Unix Makefiles" (if you are not in Windows).
+If you prefer to use the "Ninja" generator, make sure that it is installed in your system.
+Finally, click "Ok".

+Beware: in OSx, the "Tools", "Options" menu is instead under "AppName", "Preferences".

 ### Open a C++ CMake project

 You can open any *CMake* project you have on your computer by clicking on "File", "Open File or Project".
 Find then the main folder where your project's source code is located.
 Usually, there will be a "CMakeLists.txt" file in the main directory.
 Double-click then on this one, rather than in any other "CMakeLists.txt" that might appear in the subdirectories of this same project.
 If you prefer the command line, you can run directly as `qtcreator my/folder/CMakeLists.txt &`.
 If you installed *QtCreator* in a local folder, you might need to run something like: `/opt/Qt/Tools/QtCreator/bin/qtcreator my/folder/CMakeLists.txt &`.

 If you rather use *Makefiles*, that's also supported via the [Import](https://doc.qt.io/qtcreator/creator-project-generic.html#importing-a-generic-project) menu, by clicking on "File", "New File or Project", "Import Project", "Import Existing Project", "Choose", and then select the source files you want to see in your tree (or just click on select all and deactivate those that are images, etc.).
 The *Makefile* will be automatically detected behind the scenes.
 You can edit the number of threads (`-j`) later on the project's "Build settings".

 Let me load into *QtCreator* the [simplest CMake example](https://cmake.org/cmake/help/latest/guide/tutorial/A%20Basic%20Starting%20Point.html).
 After "Open File or Project", a "Kit dialog" will apear.
-Select the 'build kit' you prefer, and then click on "Details".
+The button "Manage Kits" on the top left allows you to remember what compiler was associated with each kit (as explained [above](#select-your-compiler-kit)), click "Ok" to close.
+Select the "build kit" you prefer, and then click on "Details".
 There, you can specify in what folder to build your program.
 Under "Tools", "Options", "Build", "Default Properties" allows you to setup a default directory for your builds.

-The option "Manage Kits" on the top left allows you to tune your compiler version or define new kits.
-Click for example on one of the autodetected kits in the dialog.
-I recommend setting up a "Manual" kit, where "Qt version" is set to "None" (in case it was set).
-Click then "Ok", and select the checkbox of the newly created kit, and in "Details", verify the build directory.

 Once you click on "Configure Project", *CMake* will be automatically run.
 In the "Projects" pane, you can tune any *CMake* flag as needed, as well as specify command line arguments when running.
 The "Build" hammer icon on the left compiles your project (*make*), and the "Run" play icon executes it.